-Hunter Godsey is Senior Vice President of Myers McRae.
+Hunter Godsey is Senior Vice President of Proposal and Contract Administration of Myers McRae.
 Some of his recent searches include Director of Schwob School of Music Executive Director of Business and Leadership Development at Columbus State University; President and CEO of The Methodist Home for Children and Youth; Assistant Director of Communications and Marketing at Young Harris College; President of Middle Georgia State College; Director of Development, Director of Sponsored Programs, and Director of Marketing and Communications at Fort Valley State University; Dean of Health Sciences at Georgia Perimeter College; Assistant Vice President and Director of Human Resources, Florida Gulf Coast University; and Dean of the College of Business at William Paterson University of New Jersey.

 Mr. Godsey has had an extensive career in the field of non-profit leadership in the United States and in Latin America.
 Before joining Myers McRae, he held leadership roles with Baptist Medical & Dental Mission International, an organization that serves the extremely poor in Latin America.
 During his 16 years with the organization, he served as the Foreign-office Administrator in Honduras, Director of Communications in the stateside office, and, most recently, Vice President.